Andromeda (mythology): Ethnicity

 According to Herodotus in the 5th century BC, the Aethiopians were a dark-skinned people occupying the whole of the southernmost fringes of the inhabitable world, to the south of Libya.

 Andromeda was the daughter of the king and queen of Aethiopia, which ancient Greeks located at the edge of the world in Nubia, the lands south of Egypt.
 The term Aithiops was applied to peoples who dwelt above the equator, between the Atlantic and Indian Oceans.
 Homer says the Ethiopians live "at the world's end, and lie in two halves, the one looking West and the other East".
-The 5th-century BC historian Herodotus writes that "Where south inclines westwards, the part of the world stretching farthest towards the sunset is Ethiopia", and also included a plan by Cambyses II of Persia to invade Ethiopia (Kush).
+The 5th-century BC historian Herodotus writes that "Where south inclines westwards, the part of the world stretching farthest towards the sunset is Ethiopia", and includes a plan by Cambyses II of Persia to invade Ethiopia (Kush).
+Herodotus himself places Andromeda and her family in Persia, perhaps based on the similarities between Cepheus and Cephenes, an older Greek name for the Persians according to him; the Persians then received their name from Andromeda's son Perses, who inherited the kingdom because Cepheus had no male heirs of his own.
+When Xerxes I tried to gain the Argives' support during his invasion of Greece, he invoked their common descent from Perseus and Andromeda through Perses.
+Hellanicus puts the Cephenes in Babylon.

-By the 1st century BC a rival location for Andromeda's story had become established: an outcrop of rocks near the ancient port city of Joppa, as reported by Pomponius Mela, the traveller Pausanias, the geographer Strabo, and the historian Josephus.
+By the 1st century BC, a rival location for Andromeda's story had become established: an outcrop of rocks near the ancient port city of Joppa, as reported by Pomponius Mela, the traveller Pausanias, the geographer Strabo, and the historian Josephus.
 A case has been made that this new version of the myth was exploited to enhance the fame and serve the local tourist trade of Joppa, which also became connected with the biblical story of Jonah and yet another huge sea creature.
 This was at odds with Andromeda's African origins, adding to the confusion already surrounding her ethnicity, as reflected in 5th-century BC Greek vase images showing Andromeda attended by dark-skinned African servants and wearing clothing that would have looked foreign to Greeks, yet with light skin.
-At least one of the vases depicts Andromeda and her father as mixed race barbarians who possess some features similar to their dark-skinned African servants.
+At least one of the vases depicts Cepheus as a mixed-race barbarian who possesses some features similar to their dark-skinned African servants, while Andromeda has curly hair but a complexion like the Greeks on other vases; both wear clothes indicating they are foreigners.